Follow in the footsteps of leading Marketplace Stars: grow your online business by building community.

 - Create promotors who will provide referrals

 The Team setting also creates a platform to continuously sell athletes on your value props, by showing up daily to coach athletes - giving shoutouts to noteworthy performances, offering support to athletes with questions, or providing expertise on video form checks.

-For example, by joining Team Jen coached by Jen Widerstom, athletes are receiving a pledge of support:
+For example, by joining TrainFTW Thrive coached by Matt Chan, athletes are receiving a pledge of support:

 Your Team is a bandwagon, and will stay in motion for as long as you keep greasing the wheels!

 Let's look at the other side of the coin.

 Programs are a one-time purchase for an athlete, which gives them a training plan for a fixed length of time.
 While it may seem easy to create programming with a start and end date that doesn't require maintenance each week, placing a Program in the Marketplace won't guarantee sales.
 You will still need to come up with strategies to promote your Program.